 While all photo facials work best in conjunction with a regular skin care routine that you develop with your esthetician, IPL treatments usually require several visits but can take a while to heal between each one.

 The number of IPL photo facials you need will vary depending on the condition you're treating, the results you want, and how your skin responds.

 After your appointment, you should avoid applying makeup, abrasive cleaners, or scented soaps to your face for several hours to a full day, depending on how sensitive and agitated your skin is from the treatment.
 You should, however, apply a high-rated SPF sunblock if you plan to be outside after your appointment to avoid additional irritation on your face.

 IPL treatments can be expensive and are not for everyone.
 You should consult your doctor or esthetician before booking an appointment for an IPL photofacial, especially if you are prone to getting sunburned or are sensitive to light.
 Additionally, you should not get more than one IPL treatment within a two-week period.

 If you have extremely sensitive skin or just want to treat a minor blemish, wrinkle, or mark, some spas and resorts offer LED (light-emitting diode) photofacials.
 Usually referred to as light therapy or LED treatment, LED photofacials are painless, cool, and relaxing, and unlike laser treatments carry no risk of burning.

 An LED photo facial is a very gentle treatment that uses narrow spectrum light to boost collagen, which creates plumper, younger-looking skin, or to kill the bacteria that causes acne.

-LED photo facials are a good choice for people who want to boost collagen or treat acne.
-Their collagen-boosting, facial rejuvenation properties have been proven with medical research.
-The results won’t be as dramatic as plastic surgery, but it’s a gentler, more natural, less expensive way to go.
+LED photo facials are a good choice for people who want to boost collagen or treat acne, and medical research in the field has proven that this type of treatment can restore facial tissue.
+While the results won’t be as dramatic as plastic surgery, it’s a gentler, more natural, and less expensive way to rejuvenate and tighten aging skin.